-Location: Swift Avenue, San Jose, Santa Clara County, California 95148
+Location: NWC Swift Avenue and Swift Lane, San Jose, Santa Clara County,

+California 95148

-Gross Land Area: 3.75 Acres or 163,350 SF
+Gross Land Area: 2.40 Acres or 104,544 SF

-Usable Land Area: 3.75 Acres or 163,350 SF

-Usable Land %: 100.0%
+Usable Land %: 100.0% Shape: Irregular

-Shape: Irregular- long and narrow

-Average Depth: 130 feet

-Topography: Level and at grade with fronting streets
+Topography: Mostly level and at grade with fronting streets, although a berm near the street frontage will likely need to be leveled prior to development

 Drainage: Assumed adequate

 Grade: At street grade

 Utilities: All available to the site

 Off-Site Improvements: Swift Avenue is an asphalt-paved roadway.
-There is no sidewalk curbs, gutters, streetlights, and landscaping along Swift Avenue but sidewalks were noted along Capitol Expressway.
+There is no sidewalk, curbs, gutters, streetlights, or landscaping along Swift Avenue, but sidewalk was noted along Capitol Expressway.
 Swift Avenue carries one lane of traffic in each direction, north and south.
 It is possible in the future that some site area will be lost due to the installation of curbs, gutters and sidewalks along Swift Avenue.

 Capitol Expressway is a fully improved roadway with sidewalk, curbs, gutters, streetlights, and landscaping.
 This roadway carries four lanes of traffic in each direction, north and south.

 We note that a line of electricity poles is currently located along the length of the site.
 We believe that utilities will be placed underground when the property is redeveloped as is the case with adjacent properties.

 Interior or Corner: Interior

-Signalized Intersection: No: No traffic signal at, or near, the site
+Signalized Intersection: No; No traffic signal at, or near, the site